BackupTheBerlios/wpdojoloader-svn/trunk/WpDojoLoader/readme.txt

 To add a widget the plugin uses a simple xml structure so that you can create nested tabs or include a datagrid into a tab or a accordion.
 You can see some examples on the plugin homepage.

+Since 0.0.4 the xml structure is translated with xsl so that it is very easy to extend.

 == Installation ==